Archive for Venetian Events

 I heard stories about people needing a number for their dying best friend.
 I didn’t hear any pleas based on expiring grandmothers or promises to small children, but the accumulated emotional tension began to take a toll on me.
 It wasn’t just the exclamations of doomed desire that were so tiring (“But why?”
 “But why?”
 “I have the money right here” “Can’t you find just one number for me?”
 “But I didn’t know” “I didn’t read the website” “I don’t have internet” “We’ve come all this way” “”Noooooooooooo, it can’t be truuuuuuuue”), it was my irritation at situations which could easily have been prevented if even one of their group had had a functioning medulla oblongata.
 Or whatever part of the brain governs logic and rationality.
 If there is such a part.

 While everybody who already had their numbers were working themselves into a froth over the unpleasant weather forecast, I and my colleagues were struggling to resolve many silly and time-consuming and avoidable problems.
-Reservations made but not paid for; payments that didn’t correspond to the booking; adding people to boats; subtracting people from boats (fortunately nobody requested long division); and my all-time favorite, the single reservation for 20 rowers who were assumed by us to all occupy the same boat, but which it turned out were each rowing by themselves, hence requiring 19 more numbers.
+Reservations made but not paid for; payments that didn’t correspond to the booking; adding people to boats; subtracting people from boats; doing long division of people from boats: the single reservation for 20 rowers who were assumed by us to all occupy the same boat, but which it turned out were each rowing by themselves, hence requiring 19 more numbers.
 That was fun.
 “You need 19 numbers?
 Sure, I’ll just make them right here for you, like Subway sandwiches.
 You want pickles?”

 Compared to all that, rowing the event is almost always easier, and more enjoyable, and more, well, rational.